simone-f/compare-to-osm/README.md

 Data:

 * a WGS84 shapefile with open data regarding highways from the the zone of your interest, e.g. a local council
-* a Shapefile with the boundaries of the zone (if using `highwaysgeometry` comparator).
+* a Shapefile with the boundaries of the zone (if using `highwaysgeometryspatialite` comparator).

 ## Usage
 ### Configuration